Buffers and Packet Drops

-The discrepancy and uneven bandwidth allocation for flow boils down to the natural behaviour of how TCP reacts and interacts with insufficient packet buffers and the resulting packets drops.
-The behaviour is known as the TCP/IP bandwidth capture effect.
+The discrepancy and uneven bandwidth allocation for flow boil down to the natural behavior of how TCP reacts and interacts with insufficient packet buffers and the resulting packets drops.
+The behavior is known as the TCP/IP bandwidth capture effect.
 The TCP/IP bandwidth capture effect does not affect the overall bandwidth but more individual Query Completion Times and Flow Completion Times (FCT) for applications.
 The QCT and FCT are prime metrics for measuring TCP-based application performance.

 A TCP streams pace of transmission is based on a built-in feedback mechanism.
 The ACK packets from the receiver adjust the sender’s bandwidth to match available network bandwidth.
 With each ACK received, the sender’s TCP starts to incrementally increase the pace of sending packets to use all available bandwidth.
 On the other hand, it takes 3 duplicate ACK messages for TCP to conclude packet loss on the connection and start the process of retransmission.

 So, in the case of inadequate buffers, packets are dropped to signal the sender to ease the rate of transmission.
 TCP flows that are dropped start to back off and naturally receive less bandwidth than the other flows that do not back off.
 The flows that don’t back off get hungry and take more bandwidth.
 This causes some flows to get more bandwidth than others in an unfair manner.
 By default, the decision to drop some flows and leave other flows alone is not controlled and made purely by chance.

 This is conceptually similar to Ethernet CSMA/CD bandwidth capture effect in shared Ethernet.
 Stations that collide with other stations on a shared LAN would back off and receive less bandwidth.
 This is not too much of a problem these days due to all switches supporting full-duplex.